alainamb/uic_tr14-trad-comercial/unidad2/semana7/presentacion-documentacion-usuarios.md

 **Alaina:** Very interesting.
 It sounds like with the systems that you have in place, you're able to avoid that redundancy that a student mentioned earlier and also that your system is very intentional.

 **Monika:** Absolutely, yes.
 We have processes in place so we can avoid that.
 We have, for example, abbreviations that mean two different things.
-We actually discard any abbreviations that are only consistently of two letters because these are very confusing.
+We actually discard any abbreviations that consist only of two letters because these are very confusing.
 So yes.

 **Alaina:** Interesting.
 So what does a typical terminology meeting look like for you?